amintasvrp/hydrogen/README.md

 </p>
 </h1>

-It consists of a simplified but fundamental implementation of a blockchain node, just like the hydrogen atom is.
+A simplified but fundamental implementation of a blockchain node, just like the hydrogen atom is.

 ## Getting Started